mimisasouvanh/demonstration/Data_visualizations_Final.md

 ### Data labels and tooltips

 Ensure that data labels and tooltips have adequate white space and type variation.
 Use algorithms to minimize occlusion and collision.
 For example, a tooltip might surface to the right of a data point by default, but surface to the left if right edges are detected.

+## Design Principles

+The Office Design team created the following set of design principles, which we use when designing new data visualizations for the Office product suite.

+## Visual design principles

+·<span></span> Visualizations should honor and enhance the data, making it easy to understand.
+Highlight the data, adding supporting elements only as needed to provide context.
+Avoid unnecessary embellishments (drop shadows, outlines, etc), chart junk, or data distortion.

+·<span></span> Visualizations should encourage exploration by providing rich visual feedback.
+Use well-established interaction patterns, interface controls, and clear system feedback.

+·<span></span> Embody time-honored design principles.
+Use established typographic and visual communication design principles to enhance form, readability, and meaning.

+## Interaction design principles

+·<span></span> Design with affordances that allow for exploration.

+·<span></span> Allow for direct interactions with objects that reveal new insights (sorting via drag, for example).

+·<span></span> Use simple, direct, familiar interaction models.

+For more information about how to design user-friendly interactive data visualizations, see [UI Tenets and Traps](http://uitraps.com/).

+## Motion design principles